Kid-Favorite Peanut Butter Banana Baked Oatmeal

 Made with her favorite food – oats (yes, she’s 7 going on 70), and amped up with sweet 🍌 and 🥜 butter, this oatmeal bake is somehow decadent and wholesome at the same time.

-I love this breakfast because it’s easy to prep, can be made one-bowl and is made with healthy and pantry friendly ingredients.
-Plus, the entire family loves this bake 😋.
+I love this breakfast because it’s easy to prep, can be made in one bowl, and uses pantry-friendly ingredients.
+Plus, the entire family loves this bake.

 I have no doubts that this oatmeal bake will rock your life as well!